unternet-co/unternet.co/docs/web-applets/reference/applet-scope.md

 #### Value

 An `AppletActionMap` object.
-When modified, this property automatically notifies the parent window of the updated actions.
+When modified, this property automatically notifies the client of the updated actions.

 ### AppletScope.manifest